fenilmodi00/Qwiklabs-August-Level-3-GenAI/README.md

 - [x] Autoscaling

 #### Q4.
-Which of these is a managed compute platform that lets you run stateless containers through web requests or Pub/Sub events?
+Which of these is a managed compute platform that lets you run stateless containers through web requests or Pub/Sub events?.

 - [ ] Google Kubernetes Engine
 - [x] Cloud Run